 You should have an urgent referral to a specialist if you have a lump or swelling in your tummy (abdomen) that could be stomach cancer.

-Your doctor should refer you for an endoscopy within 2 weeks if you have:
+Your doctor should refer you for an urgent endoscopy if you have:

 - difficulty swallowing (dysphagia)